dahmadi/Capstone1/README.md

 ![confidence-interval](https://github.com/dahmadi/FinTechProj1/blob/86093b1e5a41690c97f7b60323832578541b6b3e/Project%201%20Images/90-confidence-interval.png)

-The 90% confidence interval for the values in the recentReturns dataset is approximately [14.91, 692.18].
+The 90% confidence interval for the values in the optimized weights dataset is approximately [14.91, 692.18].
 This means that there is a 90% confidence that the true values lie within this range

+## Conclusions

+### After comparing the results of optimized weights versus uniform weights, it is evident the Monte Carlo simulations have been successful.
+You can see this in the above plots and statements.
+Some limitations include the volatility of the stock market so it can be difficult to predict it with the current day's technology.
+I believe some next steps would include creating this project with a recurrent neural network and comparing predictions.